 5.2.1 Fisheries

+Several approaches can be identified when defining the population and observation unit for collection of economic data and estimation of economic variables and indicators.
+The reference population can either be the fishing enterprises or individual vessels and the economic variables are collected for these.

+The core variables that are to be collected are:

+Total income

+Total costs

-The basic variables that are to be collected include total income and total costs for the fishing operations and running the fishing enterprise.
-This allows derivation of the economic profitability of the which is judged from information on the net income (net income= total income – total costs) of the .
+These core variables that are to be collected include total income and total costs for the fishing operations and running the fishing enterprise.
+This allows derivation of the economic profitability of the fishing sector which is judged from information on the net income (net income= total income – total costs) of the fishing sector.

-Two additional variables are used to judge the economic state of fishing activities: the capital value, which is represented by the fleet and the investments that are made in the fleets, and the value of physical capital, which include two key elements: the value of the fleet and gears and the value of quota and other fishing rights.
-The net investments in physical capital are purchase and sale of assets during the year.

 Total income includes data on the following variables:

 Gross value of landings: gross value of the landings is normally collected together with landing statistics (e.g. from fish auctions or from sales slips).
 In order to establish the link to the catch statistics (see section B) these data should preferably be broken down by the same variables as the catch data (species, area, year, fleet segment, etc.).